PostHog/meta/.github/ISSUE_TEMPLATE/launch-plan-.md

 -   [ ] Delete early access feature (& flag) - _team lead_
 -   [ ] Move everyone over and delete the beta plans - @PostHog/team-billing
+-   [ ] Reach out to #team-support to get them involved in triaging tickets - _team lead_

 ## Feedback and other ideas